Sean-Zeo/Multi-Room-Manager-For-PurrNet-Unity/README.md

 - Basic lobby example ( that uses OnGUI ) for creating a room or joining an existing room from the room list
 - Optional network lobby player spawning while in the lobby scene
 - Auto‑unload of empty rooms and client room‑scene cleanup on disconnect
 - One server, one port, multiple isolated rooms
+- PurrNetNetworkManagerHUD.cs bonus

 ![Example](Images/thumbnail.jpg)